-- All officials of credit unions, whether volunteers or staff, must be fidelity bonded.
+- Credit Union officials, whether volunteers or staff, are fidelity bonded.

 - Savings up to a limit of €12,700 per member are protected by the Savings Protection Scheme.

-- All monies received in the credit union are properly recorded.
+- All monies received in St. Canice’s Credit Union are properly recorded.

 - Full financial statements are prepared and can be examined by members.

-- Government Guarantee – Individual members’ savings are guaranteed up to €100,000 per member.
+- Government Guarantee – Individual members’ savings are guaranteed up to €100,000 per member under the Government Deposit Guarantee Scheme.

 In general, the Deposit Guarantee Scheme (DGS) protects deposits belonging to individuals, companies, partnerships, clubs and associations.
 It excludes public authorities, insurers, pension funds, collective investment schemes, banks and certain other financial institutions.